memgraph/memgraph/docs/dev/storage/v1/property-storage.md

 Property values are modeled in a class conveniently called `PropertyValue`.

-## Mapping between property names and property keys.
+## Mapping Between Property Names and Property Keys.

 Although users think of property names in terms of descriptive strings (e.g. "location" or "department"), *Memgraph* internally converts those names